aaronmfraser/afraser.io/_posts/2014-02-24-ssh-configs.md

 Once the file is sourced you can then simply prepend sshpass to your standard ssh commands like so:
 {% highlight bash %}sshpass -e ssh -o StrictHostKeyChecking=no  cloud-user@mysrvr.afraser.io {% endhighlight %}

-In the above example you will see the ```-o StrictHostKeyChecking=no``` this simply auto-accepts/ignores the Host Key check you would normally acknowledge for the first connection to the destination server.
+In the above example you will see ```-o StrictHostKeyChecking=no```.
+This simply auto-accepts/ignores the Host Key check you would normally acknowledge for the first connection to the destination server.

-Those error typically look like this:
+Host key errors typically look like this:
 {% highlight bash %}
 $ ssh cloud-users@mysrvr.afraser.io
 The authenticity of host 'mysrvr.afraser.io (208.9.150.2)' can't be established.